arighi/virtme-ng/README.md

    $ vng
 ```

- - Run an interactive virtme-ng session using the same kernel of the host:
+ - Run an interactive virtme-ng session using the same kernel as the host:
 ```
    $ vng -r
 ```